kubernetes-sigs/karpenter/designs/disruption-controls-by-action.md

 4. One should be able to specify for a given disruption action a NodeDisruptionBudget.
 If multiple budgets are active at a given time, karpenter will take action with the most restrictive budget
 ## API Design
 ### Approach A: Add an action field to disruption Budgets
-This approach outlines a simple api change to the betav1 nodepool api.
-To allow disruption budgets to specify a disruption action.
-Thats it.
+This approach outlines a simple api change to the betav1 nodepool api to allow disruption budgets to specify a disruption action.
 ### Proposed Spec
 Add a simple field "action" is proposed to be added to the budgets.
 ```go